Cation mono- and co-doped anatase TiO$_2$ nanotubes: An {\em ab initio} investigation of electronic and optical properties: Electronic structure

-Within the mono-doped series, we finally consider Pb, for which we find a small shift of the Fermi energy to higher energy as compared to the previously studied dopants, see Fig.~\ref{fig3}(g).
-A distinct effect of the Pb dopant is the creation of states below the conduction band at $0.9$ eV.
-These states reduce the band gap to $1.56$ eV, which is the lowest band gap in comparison to the other dopants at 1\% concentration.
-Increasing the concentration of Pb, the shift of the Fermi energy increases slightly towards lower energy.
-In addition, the increase of doping concentration decreases the band gap slightly to $1.50$ eV, and $1.44$ eV for 2\% and 3\%, respectively.
-The PDOS shows that the additional states derive from the Pb states, see Fig.~\ref{fig3}(h).
-The location of Pb states in the conduction band hardly changes with increasing doping, in contrast to what we observed for the other dopants; in addition, this contribution to the conduction band is larger.
-However, the Ti states also have visible contributions at the same energy.
+{\em Pb-doping.} Within the mono-doped series, we finally consider Pb.
+The optimized Pb--Pb distances are 10.0 {\AA} for 2\% concentration, and 10.0 {\AA}, 9.6 {\AA}, and 7.7 {\AA} for 3\% concentration.
+These values are larger than the original distances of the host atoms.
+The distinct peak of Pb states is not only located at a lower energy ($1.2$ eV) as compared to the peak of the previously discussed dopants, but also clearly lower than the Ti CB states, see Fig.~\ref{fig4}(e-g), such that a separate dopant peak appears in the corresponding DOS.
+These states decrease the band gap to $1.56$ eV, which is the lowest band gap in comparison to the other dopants at any concentration.
+On the other hand, the shift of the VB and CB edges is $0.5$ eV and $0.3$ eV, respectively, downwards in energy which is less than the corresponding values for the other systems.
+For the resulting DOS see inset of Fig.~\ref{fig4}(e), as compared to the inset of Fig.~\ref{fig3}(b).
+Increasing the concentration of Pb, the band gap slightly decreases to $1.50$ eV and $1.44$ eV, for 2\% and 3\%, respectively.
+The PDOS shows that the majority of the additional states derive from the Pb states, see Fig.~\ref{fig4}(f-g).
+The peak energy of the Pb states hardly changes with increasing doping.